|

 Final closing of the coffin is done without any delay. |

-contagious diseases forbidding certain funerary procedures identified in
+list of contagious diseases forbidding certain funerary procedures

 ARGENTINA |